ttrelle/nosql-datasets/README.md

 # nosql-datasets
-Some exampe dataset for NoSQL datastores
+Some example datasets for NoSQL datastores